 Activities of Other Organizations

-Aquincum Institute of Technology Budapest Semesters Math in Moscow Mathematical Sciences Semesters in Guanajuato
+Aquincum Institute of Technology, Budapest Semesters, and Mathematical Sciences Semesters in Guanajuato

 American Association for the Advancement of Science (AAAS)

 Special Session on Special Session on Stochastic Processes on Networks

 Panel Discussion: Action Responses for Social Justice, Equity, Diversity, and Inclusion from CBMS Member Societies, Wednesday, 1:00–2:30 pm.
 The professional societies in the mathematical sciences are increasingly aware of issues of systemic racism in society at large, but also historically arising from within the mathematical community.
 They are beginning to examine the ways in which activities and procedures of professional societies have unintentionally fed this problem and to identify concrete steps that can be taken within their organization and by their members to correct inequities.
 This panel will describe and discuss some of these responses.
 Organized by David Bressoud, Macalester College and C. David Levermore, University of Maryland.
 Panelists include Michael Steele, University of Wisconsin, Milwaukee; Omayra Ortega, Sonoma State University; Ron Buckmire, Occidental College; Francis Su, Harvey Mudd College; and Michael Pearson, Mathematical Association of America.